Code-Institute-Submissions/Milestone-Project-Literary-Edinburgh/README.md

 Initially, some styling problems, particularly overly large spacing between text sections, was a problem on some devices.
 But this has been resolved using media queries.
 In the case of the “Books” page, having the book cover image on the left and the descriptive text on the right left too much white space and an unwieldy look on larger screens.
 As such, the book cover images appear above the descriptive text on larger screens in the finished product.

 Once I had deployed Literary Edinburgh to GitHub Pages, the site navigation did not work unless the project GitPod workspace was running.
 It emerged that I had entered the links incorrectly, hardcoding them using the URLs that appeared on the GitPod preview.
-The problem was then resolved once the correct navigation links were entered.
+The problem was then resolved once the correct navigation links were entered.by These corrections were made before the project's submission and now appear on the deployed site.

+Shortly before the project's submission, I discovered that the image-based navigation bar on the "Sights" page did not maintain its integrity up to screen widths of 3840, due to the images themselves having different sizes.
+This was resolved by resizing the images.
+However, the original navigation layout, consisting of two landscape images stacked on top of each other and three vertical images side by side, lost its aesthitic appeal at very large screen widths because there was too much white space between the three vertical images.
+As such, I decided to edit the grid to use all landscape images and to place those images next to one another, i.e. each image taking Bootsrap Grid 6 columns.
+To facilitate this, I also added a sixth section, "Bookshops", to the page so that there would be an even six side-by-side images in the navigation bar.
+All changes were made prior to the project's submission.

 ### How the site meets user needs